American Black Bear

 Vocalizations:

-• Whines and Moans: Used between mothers and cubs to communicate needs and reassurance.
+• Whines and Moans: The sounds used by mothers and cubs interchangeably and denote various needs and possibility of assuring the cubs/young.

 Body Language: